steven-phun/JavaScript-Projects/README.md

 Project Summary

 - Play bingo with friends without ever needing to be in the same room.
-Theme: Quarantine.

 Project Inspiration